yazi-rs/yazi-rs.github.io/docs/plugins/utils.md

   - `file`: The [File](/docs/plugins/types#shared.file) to be cached.
   - `skip`: The number of units to skip.
 It's units largely depend on your previewer, such as lines for code, and percentages for videos.

-If the file is not allowed to be cached, such as it's ignored in the user config, or the file itself is a cache, returns `nil`.
+If the file is not allowed to be cached, such as when it's ignored in the user config, or the file itself is a cache, returns `nil`.

 ### `render()` {#ya.render}